 If you keep following the trail, you will come down off the mountain at Llyn y Fan Fawr.
 Just a heads up, there are a few other steep sections along the trail.
 Once at Llyn y Fan Fawr, follow the trail around this larger lake and back towards Llyn y Fan Fach.

-To complete the full roundtrip trail, starting at the parking lot, takes about 5 – 6 hours (about 9 miles).
+To complete the full roundtrip trail, starting at the parking lot, it takes about 5 – 6 hours (about 9 miles).

 Planning a trip to the Brecon Beacons’ Llyn y Fan Fach?
 Bookmark or pin this guide so you can find it later.